joshkitt/cloud-certification/aws/aws-csaa.md

 - Defines min, max, and desired number of instances
 - Performs health checks on each instance
 - Includes scaling policies that define behavior
-- Exists within 1 ore more AZs within a single region
+- Exists within 1 ore more AZs within a single Region
 - Application Load Balancer - communicates with Auto-Scaling Group to know to route traffic to healthy nodes

 ### ECR